icodeforlove/node-promise-class/README.md

 });
 ```

-when you reopen a method that already exists you gain access to `$super`
+when you should not reopen and override existing methods because you cant use super

 ## mixins
 ```javascript